-- The health dept is already doing a lot, but making sure people know about it; not a lot of people are coming to some of the food distribution or vaccine events - Important resources and offering take a while, it's important to build relationships; people view (health dept) as govt and lack trust; it takes time.
-Having a Spanish speaking team member helps connect better - When COVID came, high number of attendees at first, but perspective on numbers change, you win the battles one by one, a small number showing up is still a small number impacted - More community partners that can help us decide where to go and have conversations.
-Earning trust of community leaders and having mutual invites to sit at each other's table to work together on addressing SDOH. - Finding ways to get into high schools to share information would be beneficial.
-This age group needs this information, and they are not getting it. - With recent changes and deep scrutiny of curriculum in high schools, it's going to be different (re: education to high schoolers) - Access to public transportation can be a barrier.
-Not being able to get physically to a location can be a hindrance

-Breakout 2: Generate (Idea Bank) preliminary ideas on how to collaborate with each other and health systems to address the top community needs

-What are potential ways organizations can work together to transform the conditions we discussed earlier?

-- Developing educational materials on the subjects - Recruit health care providers from all levels - Re: BH...effort needs to be put in to removing the negative stigma around need for assistance; increasing access points via brick & mortar and telehealth; directory of available providers would be great, especially if they can narrow down on a specific need/area that they are looking for; strong focus on prevention and building resiliency. - Re: resiliency and prevention...
-(Peace River Center Symposium) a panel of providers discussed need to teach children; we want parents to do it.
-We need to teach our kids to be strong, and that it's okay not to be the best or be rewarded; Re-teach kids and view families with children as foundation - Teaching coping mechanisms to our kids is vital - Re: access to healthcare...16% of population is uninsured and not having insurance is a definite obstacle, identifying ways to connect health care plan and partners who provide free care; state needs to promote Medicaid, lack of funding is huge - Creation of more partnerships for transportation; and free transportation would be helpful - Access to free internet to increase telehealth access; internet would alleviate transportation issue as well
+• The health dept is already doing a lot, but making sure people know abou it; not a lot of people are coming to some of the food distribution or vaccine events Important resources and offering take a while, it's important to build relationships ; people view (health dept) as govt and lack trust; it takes time.
+Having a Spanish speaking team member helps connect better When COVID came, high number of attendees at first, but perspective on numbers change, you win the battles one by one, a small number showing up is still a small number impacted • More community partners that can help us decide where to go and have conversations.
+Earning trust of community leaders and having mutual invites to sit at each other's table to work together on addressing SDOH. • Finding ways to get into high schools to share information would be beneficial.
+This age group needs this information, and they are not getting it. • With recent changes and deep scrutiny of curriculum in high schools, it's going to be different (re: education to high schoolers) • Access to public transportation can be a barrier.
+Not being able to get physically to a location can be a hindrance • 2: Generate (Idea Bank) preliminary ideas on how to collaborate with each other h systems to address the top community needs - potential ways organizations can work together to transform the conditions we discussed earlier?
+Developing educational materials on the subjects Recruit health care providers from all levels • Re: BHeffort needs to be put in to removing the negative stigma around need for assistance; increasing access points via brick & mortar and telehealth; directory of available providers would be great, especially if they can narrow down on a specific need/area that they are looking for; strong focus on prevention and building resiliency. • Re: resiliency and prevention (Peace River Center Symposium) a panel of providers discussed need to teach children; we want parents to do it.
+We need to teach our kids to be strong, and that it's okay not to be the best or be rewarded; Re-teach kids and view families with children as foundation Teaching coping mechanisms to our kids is vital Do again to health and 160 of nonulation is uninguesd and not have $-$ • Re: access to healthcare16% of population is uninsured and not having insurance is a definite obstacle, identifying ways to connect health care plan and 1 partners who provide free care ; state needs to promote Medicaid , lack of funding is 211.00 huge • Creation of more partnerships for transportation; and free transportation would be • Creation of more partnerships for transportation; and free transportation would be helpful • Creation of more partnerships for transportation; and free transportation would be